HISTORY OF CARVER

-Carver is a town in Plymouth County, Massachusetts.
-The population is 11,645 as of the 2020 Census.
-It is named for john Carver, the first governor of the Plymouth Colony.
-The town features two popular tourist attractions: Edaville USA theme park and King Richard's Faire, the largest and longest-running renaissance fair in New England.
+Carver is a town in Plymouth County, Massachusetts, United States.
+The population was 11,509 at the 2010 census.
+It is named for John Carver, the first governor of the Plymouth Colony.
+The town features two popular tourist attractions: Edaville USA theme park and King Richard's Faire, the largest and longest-running

 Archaeological research revealed 9,000 years of settlement at the Annasnappet Pond Site in Carver, from 10,000 to 1,000 years ago..

 The site contained 100,000 stone flakes, 1600 stone tools and a human burial.